-Her latest stand-up show Lemon smashed stereotypes around sex, sexuality and relationships.
+Her latest stand-up show Lemon smashed stereotypes around intimacy, orientation and relationships.

 Where to enjoy: Catherine has a YouTube channel and is also currently performing online in lieu of venues being closed for the time being.
 Find her upcoming gigs.

 Do you already follow these lesbian celebrities on Instagram?

 I love love love Wanda Sykes!
 She is a famous lesbian comedian on this list who is truly iconic.
 Can you believe she has been on the comedy circuit for over 30 years?!
 In my eyes, she’s one of the best female comedians out there.

 She came out as gay at age 44 in 2008.
 My favorites from Wanda are Bad Moms and Monster-In-Law.
 She also has a lesbian Netflix comedy special called Not Normal, which launched in 2019.